 57 miles, 8,109 feet of elevation

-“It's my favourite because you start with a beautiful climb past an alpine dam that is literally right out my front door, then you enjoy 360-degree views of ocean on the right and Marin County on the left as you go along the ‘Seven Sisters’ ridge along Mt.
+“It's my favorite because you start with a beautiful climb past an alpine dam that is literally right out my front door, then you enjoy 360-degree views of ocean on the right and Marin County on the left as you go along the ‘Seven Sisters’ ridge along Mt.
 Tamalpais,” Wiles says.
-“Then all the climbing is rewarded by one of my all-time favourite descents down to the coast, followed by crazy beautiful ocean views all the way along Highway 1 until it’s time to climb back up.
+“Then all the climbing is rewarded by one of my all-time favorite descents down to the coast, followed by crazy beautiful ocean views all the way along Highway 1 until it’s time to climb back up.
 Just when you start to get beat by the climbing, you get to descend one more glorious time before climbing up Bofax, a narrow, nearly car-free beautiful climb.
 Once you hit the top it’s all downhill home (nearly).”

 As the winner of the 2015 Amgen Tour of California and the record-holder for the most stage wins in Amgen history, Sagan has ridden (very fast) all over the state.
-The reigning World Champion says that whenever he comes to California, he loves to spend a few days in San Diego and San Francisco before heading to his favourite cycling destination.
+The reigning World Champion says that whenever he comes to California, he loves to spend a few days in San Diego and San Francisco before heading to his favorite cycling destination.

-“Choosing my favourite ride in California is too hard—there are so many beautiful places,” says Sagan.
+“Choosing my favorite ride in California is too hard—there are so many beautiful places,” says Sagan.
 “I think California is one of the best places to visit as a tourist and ride as a cyclist.
 If I had to pick one place to ride, that would be around Lake Tahoe.
 Its combination of high altitude, good roads, and scenic beauty make it a perfect training spot for me.
 Next time you are there, you might bump into me."

 Ride it: Lake Tahoe is a hub for both road riding and mountain biking, and the area boasts many bike shops for easy rentals and local ride advice.
 To find a route that suits your interests and ability level, check out Tahoe.com’s list of 10 Lake Tahoe Road Rides or visit Tahoe South and Tahoe North for ideas on where to rent and ride in the area.